-Article 11 Registering for practicals or projects
+Article 11 Registering for practicals

-- 1. Registration for practicals or projects takes place in the manner and period indicated in the study guide or on Blackboard for the practical in question. - 2.
+- 1. Registration for practicals will take place in the manner and by the deadline indicated in the study guide or on Blackboard for the practical in question. - 2.
 In special cases the Board of Examiners may deviate from the period of registration referred to in paragraph 1, however only in favour of the student. - 3.
-Students who do not register for a practical or project on time may not participate in that practical or project.
-In exceptional circumstances, the Board of Examiners may allow the student to participate in the practical or project. - 4.
-If a student participates in a practical or project for which the student was not properly registered, the Board of Examiners will declare the results of the practical or project to be invalid.
+Students who do not register for a practical on time may not participate in that practical.
+In exceptional circumstances, the Board of Examiners may allow the student to participate in the practical. - 4.
+If a student participates in a practical for which the student was not properly registered, the Board of Examiners will declare the results of the practical to be invalid.